 Having started in the UK we now generate over two thirds of our business from our international operations.
 We have a total of 40 offices in 16 countries.
 We operate across a range of industry sectors including ICT, Banking & Finance, Engineering, Energy and Life Sciences sectors.

 Balanced portfolio of Permanent and Contract business

-Although we have a balanced business model, including both contract and Permanent, each having its own benefits, our current focus is on building Contract, whilst building productivity in permanent.
-Our Contract runner level is at record high and the reasons why we will continue to focus on growth in Contract in 2016 are as follows:
+Although we have a balanced business model, including both Contract and Permanent, each having its own benefits, our current focus is on building Contract, whilst building productivity in Permanent.
+With our contract runner level at a record high we continue to believe that this presents us with sustained growth opportunities in 2018 for the following reasons:

-- Greater barriers to entry due to cash requirements and increasing compliance and regulatory requirements
+- Greater barriers to entry due to cash requirements and growing compliance and regulatory requirements

 Pure play specialist stem recruiter

 The STEM recruitment market has the following characteristics: